Leslie Hoffman: SAG Pension and Health lawsuit

 Hoffman has been involved with a lawsuit against the Screen Actors Guild Pension and Health Plan for over 8 years.
 Her most recent victory came against the Plan, January 4, 2019, when the 9th District Court overturned a Lower Court ruling against her for the second time.

 November 2019, two Lower Court Judges either ruled against her or did a summary judgement.
 Then two 9th District Court hearings have overturned the Lower Court decision, stating that the judge "erred".
 Now the third Lower Court judge appointed to the case has chastised the Screen Actors Guild Pension for all the violations they did, but unfortunately wants the Trustees to review the case.

 On January 4, 2019 the 9th District Court of Southern California overturned Judge Manuel's summary judgement and sent it back down to the Lower Court.
 It was then ignored by Judge Real until Hoffman's Attorney sent a motion to Real.
 Real then decided that the case should go to arbitration.
 Real died before the Arbitration Judge could hear it and the arbitration date was removed from the schedule.

 Judge Gary Klausner was then appointed to the case and the SAG Pension and Health Lawyers asked that the arbitration happen, which was approve.
 No settlement was reached so Judge Klausner had to make a decision on a case that had already been overturn twice by the 9th District Court.
-He ruled in favor of Leslie Hoffman by remanded it back to the SAG P&H Trustees for a decision.
+He ruled in favor of Hoffman by remanded it back to the SAG P&H Trustees for a decision.

 January 15, 2020 Judge Klausner was replaced by Judge Cormac Carney (no explanation given).
 Judge Carney has issued a statement that the SAG P&H must pay Ms. Hoffman all back Pension Payments and future ones.
 Though this seems as a victory the SAG P&H could always appeal this.